Hurricane And Storm Prep For Your Dog & Pets

 * Donate money to shelters and rescue groups.

-* Donate Supplies.
-Dog and cat food, kitty litter, crates, or other amenities are always appreciated.
-Sometimes rescue groups (like Austin Pets Alive in Texas) post to an Amazon Wishlist, and detail supplies needed.
+* Donate Supplies: Dog and cat food, kitty litter, crates, or other amenities are always appreciated.
+Sometimes rescue groups (like Austin Pets Alive in Texas) post an Amazon Wishlist and detail the supplies they need.

 * Fosters are always needed, but never more than during an emergency.